 The results have consistently shown that facial hair, especially beards, can prevent an airtight seal from being achieved.

 Some airlines and regulatory bodies have developed specific testing protocols to assess the effectiveness of mask sealing with various types of facial hair.
-These tests often involve simulated emergency scenarios and the use of specialized equipment to measure the leakage of oxygen.

 The data gathered from these tests helps inform the guidelines and policies regarding beards and oxygen masks.